Materials-Consortia/OPTIMADE/optimade.rst

 2. Requests to endpoints under the unversioned base URL MAY be redirected using an HTTP 307 temporary redirect to the corresponding endpoints under a versioned base URL.
 3. Direct access MAY be limited to only single entry endpoints (see section `Single Entry Endpoints`_), i.e., so that this form of access is only available for permanent links to resource objects.

-Implementations MAY combine direct access to Single Entry Endpoints with redirects for other API queries.
+Implementations MAY combine direct access to single entry endpoints with redirects for other API queries.

 The client MAY provide a query parameter :query-param:`api_hint` to hint the server about a preferred API version.
 When this parameter is provided, the request is to be handled as described in section `Version Negotiation`_, which allows a "best suitable" version of the API to be selected to serve the request (or forward the request to).